Kansas State Players to Watch Against Montana State - First Round

 Top Kansas State Players to Watch vs. Montana State - First Round

-The Kansas State Wildcats (23-9) and the Montana State Bobcats (25-9) are slated to play in the first round of the NCAA tournament on Friday at Greensboro Coliseum, with a tip-off time of 9:40 PM ET.
-When these two squads hit the hardwood, Markquis Nowell and Raequan Battle are two players to watch.
+The NCAA tournament at Greensboro Coliseum on Friday features a first-round matchup that pits the Kansas State Wildcats (23-9) against the Montana State Bobcats (25-9) at 9:40 PM ET.
+The Wildcats' Markquis Nowell and the Bobcats' Raequan Battle are two players to watch in this game.

-In the article below, we'll give you all the info you need to know about who to look out for in this matchup on CBS.
+In the article below, we'll give you all the info you need to know about who to watch in this matchup on CBS.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!